 Lively Gastropubs, Breweries, and Craft Beer Hubs

-Prescott nights hum in gastropubs and breweries — shared flights, charred flatbreads, piney hops, and warm, communal chatter.
+Prescott nights hum in gastropubs and tasting rooms — shared flights, charred flatbreads, and warm, communal chatter.

-- A long communal table, amber lights, and a Mason jar of sausages being passed around.
+- A long table, amber lights, and plates meant for passing.

-- A chalkboard of rotating taps next to a window where cyclists peer in.
+- A chalkboard of rotating pours next to a window.

 Family-Friendly Restaurants and Comfort Food Classics